vruksheco/indiaartproject/nft_marketplace/README.md

 # ManiacNFT Marketplace for NFTs

-## This project is a NFT Marketplace that allows the users to:
+This project is a NFT Marketplace that allows the users to:
     - buy NFTs
     - mint and sell NFTs
     - keep track of bougth NFTs
     - keep track of minted NFTs

-## The technologies used for this project are:
+## Technologies used:
     - Polygon Blockchain
     - IPFS
     - Solidity